If you have questions about any of our clubs or groups please email the sponsor!

 Key Club (Mrs. Weilemail@example.com) Key club is a student lead organization that teaches leadership through service to others.
 Members of the Kiwanis International family, Key Club members build themselves as they build their communities.
 They meet on Thursday mornings at 6:45am in A107. @SCW_KeyClub

-MACS Scholars Program (Mrs. Curryfirstname.lastname@example.org) Website The Multicultural Achievement Committee (MAC) program is a comprehensive and collaborative program designed to provide students with the skills and support they need to be successful academically, emotionally, and socially.
-The purpose of the MAC Scholars Program is to increase the number of historically underrepresented students in the district's most rigorous course work, honors, and advanced placement courses.
-The program’s goal is to ensure college and career readiness for students.
+MAC Scholars Program (Mrs. Curryfirstname.lastname@example.org) Website The Multicultural Achievement Committee (MAC) program designed to provide students with the skills and support they need to be successful academically, emotionally, and socially.
+The purpose of the MAC Scholars Program is to increase the number of historically underrepresented students in the district's most rigorous course work, honors, and advanced placement courses and to help students become college and career-ready.

 NHS (Mrs. Howardfirstname.lastname@example.org & Ms. Lavezziemail@example.com) National Honors Society is a sophomore through senior organization by invitation only.
 This organization promotes scholarship, leadership, service and character in our school and community.
 They meet every other Wednesday throughout the year at 6:45am or 7:00am in the auditorium.
 Club sponsors will have the invitation criteria. @SCW_NHS